The Last Secrets of Machu Picchu

 The last secrets of Machu Picchu

-“The last secrets of Machu Picchu”, documentary in 2 x 1h15mn, tells the story of an incredible discovery, made in the heart of one of the most famous archaeological sites on the planet.
-Underground chambers, probably burials, would be found behind a door obstructed by stones under one of the most important buildings of the city: the Temple of the 3 Doors.
-It also tells the story of the Inca Empire, the arrival of the Spanish conquistadors which will lead to the fall of this civilization and the mystery of the disappearance of all the royal mummies, including that of Pachacútec.
+The Last Secrets of Machu Picchu, a two-part documentary (1 hour 15 minutes each), tells the story of an incredible discovery made at one of the most famous archaeological sites on the planet.
+Underground chambers, probably burial sites, are believed to lie behind a door blocked by stones beneath one of the city’s most important buildings: the Temple of the Three Doors.
+It also tells the story of the Inca Empire, the arrival of the Spanish conquistadors that led to the fall of this civilization, and the mystery of the disappearance of all the royal mummies, including that of Pachacútec.

 with original music by Michel Wiklacz.